audaxis/ikpdb/docs/cloud9_user_guide.rst

 * a non managed exception occurs in the debugged program
 * a managed exception occurs in a debugged program's exception manager which explicitly launchs IKPdb (see: **TODO: IKPdb integration**)

+IKPdb exchanges file names with his client.
+When it sends a file name, IKPdb always uses full path.